xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 36 - dev VE after modifying subPath and new URL</figcaption>
 </figure>

-The "something" subPath is now the correct path for the dev VE.
+The `something` subPath is now the correct path for the dev VE.
 Note that KubeFox effected this change instantly.

 Let's revert our change to the dev VE so we're back at our original baseline.
 Edit the dev.yaml and return it to its original state: